erenada/RNA_DEG_APP/README.md

 ## Overview

-A Shiny app that guides you through RNA-seq differential expression with DESeq2: upload data, build contrasts (with optional covariates), run analysis, review/export results, perform GO enrichment, and create publication-ready volcano plots.
+A comprehensive Shiny app that guides you through RNA-seq differential expression with DESeq2: upload data, build contrasts (with optional covariates), run analysis, review/export results, perform GO enrichment, and create publication-ready volcano plots.
 You can also use pre-computed DEG CSVs for Enrichment and Volcano without running DESeq2 in-app.

 ---